Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 Chefchaouen – the Blue Pearl of Morocco

-My first real stop was Chefchaouen, a rather unattractive city, up in the Rif Mountains, in the northern part of the country.
 Shades of light, dark, turquoise, sky, sea and any shade of blue color are combined only with white color of the buildings, houses, verandas and walls.
-Calm, exotic and extravagant whitewashed old town fascinates with photogenic appearance.
+Though it lacks specific landmarks or places to visit, the calm, exotic, and extravagant whitewashed old town fascinates with its photogenic charm.
 It must be some kind of coordination or connection of the inhabitants in a common goal.

 Why is the city so beautifully marked with shades of blue?